-The Hundley Property Conservation Easement protects approximately 100 acres of floodplain in the Easton reach of the Yakima River, which includes prime spawning and rearing habitat.
-The Hundley property is comprised of 431 acres containing 3 shoreline miles, 40 acres of connected ponds and wetlands, two small tributary streams, and is a prime corridor used by elk, deer, cougar, and other wildlife.
+The Hundley Property Conservation Easement protects approximately 100 acres of floodplain in the Easton reach of the Yakima River, which has prime spawning and rearing habitat.
+The Hundley property is comprised of 431 acres with 3 miles of Yakima River shoreline, 40 acres of connected ponds and wetlands, two small tributary streams, and is a prime corridor used by elk, deer, cougar, and other wildlife.
 It is adjacent to 212 acres of Washington Department of Fish and Wildlife property and several hundred acres of conserved open space managed by KCT at Suncadia Resort.

 Habitat acquisition in the Easton reach is a key strategy for habitat and species protection, as identified in the Yakima Sub-basin Plan.
 Project partners included co-managers Washington Department of Fish and Wildlife and Yakama Nation.
 Additional support for the property conservation came from the Kittitas County Commissioners, three other local conservation groups, Bonneville Power Administration, Washington State Parks, and Suncadia Resort.

 More information about the Hundley Property conservation easement can be found at: